One Year Later: How is Ted O’Brien doing now?

 “I had this dream I couldn’t move.
 I was locked in an iced over house, I remember calling out, ‘I don’t think I can make it through the night,’ But I heard someone chipping ice off a window pain in the distance saying, ‘I can see him in there, he’s gonna be okay,’ it was the voice of my brother and law,” he said.
 It was his brother in law in real life, speaking on a phone through his ear as he was in a coma.
 O’Brien says it didn’t mean a lot at first, but after he heard about how his doctor had been holding a cell phone to his ear, he was shocked at how hearing those familiar voices caused a light to switch and a glimmer of hope to take over his body.

 Ted woke up.
-His lungs made a full recovery after losing 80 percent capacity.
+His lungs made a full recovery after losing 80% capacity.
 He says the journey was a day by day process that took patience.

 “The first time I tried to walk, I walked from the front door to the sidewalk, the next day the sidewalk to my neighbor’s driveway, and then two driveways, every day a little more and slowly turned into jogging.
 First for 20 seconds, then off for 20 seconds, just to get my lungs working.